 TPG TeamManager is a web-based tool to help managers plan resources.
 It shows every department member’s complete workload plan, including operations, absences and project work.
 In matrix organizations, resource managers need to be able to identify free project capacity to enable them to quickly approve resource requests.
-This is exactly what TPG TeamManager helps them with.
-It is a SharePoint app that runs in all common browsers.
+This is exactly what TPG TeamManager helps them with and it runs in all common browsers.

 The illustration above shows the difference in project availability according to the calculation by the team leader (right) and the requests from projects (left).
 The results differ, so that the team leader cannot commit Project B and C fully.
 This shows that both team leaders and project managers should have their own planning, but on the same basis.
 Thus, TPG TeamManager can compare the two plans to determine the availability for projects.